WeTrustPlatform/account-indexer/README.md

 # account-indexer
 A [go-ethereum](https://github.com/ethereum/go-ethereum) companion to index all transactions in Ethereum blockchain.
-Deploy this inside a geth node and you can get transactions of any accounts without one day.
+Deploy this inside a geth node and you can get transactions of any accounts after one day.

 ## High Level Design
 ![High Level Design](https://github.com/WeTrustPlatform/account-indexer/blob/master/docs/high_level_design.png)